Tamba-tachikui ware Tamba tachikui yaki

 Unique colors and simple pattern textures

-The characteristic of Tamba Tachikui Ware is its unique “ash covering” color and pattern.
-While baking for around 60 hours in a climbing kiln at a temperature of approximately 1,300°C, a unique color and pattern appears due to a chemical reaction that occurs when the ash of pine firewood, which is used as fuel and is sprinkled onto the vessel, melts together with the iron contained in clay and enamel.
-Each piece is unique, as various patterns and tints are produced depending on how the ash is applied and how the flames come into contact with the vessel.
+This craft has a unique ash covered color which appears while baking for around sixty hours in a climbing kiln* at a temperature of approximately 1300℃ (about 2372℉).
+This is a chemical reaction from the ash of pine firewood, which is used as fuel and sprinkled onto the vessel, melting together with enamel and iron contained in the clay.
+Each ceramic piece is unique, as various patterns and tints are produced depending on how the ash is applied and how the flames come into contact with the piece.

-While many other forms of pottery are produced with a clockwise-turning lathe, the lathes used in Tamba Tachikui Ware rotate in a counterclockwise direction.
+While many other forms of pottery are produced with a clockwise-turning lathe, the lathes used for Tamba-tachikui ware rotate in a counterclockwise direction.

-The kiln here is said to have been opened at the end of the Heian Period.
-For around 400 years until the Momoyama Period, it was known as Onohara Ware.
-By forming with coils, which involves piling up string-shaped clay without using a lathe, large pots, jugs, mortars and kneading bowls were baked without enamel in an anagama kiln dug into a hillside.
-Large sake bottles and buckets were also being produced by the end of the period of anagama kilns.
+The Tamba-tachikui kiln is thought to have opened at the end of the Heian period (794-1185).
+Until the Azuchi-Momoyama period (1568-1600), Tamba-tachikui ware was known as Onohara ware.
+Large pots, jugs, mortars and kneading bowls were made by piling up string-shaped clay without using a lathe and baking without glaze in ascending kilns (formed through digging holes in the hillside).
+Large sake bottles and buckets were also produced by the end of this period.

-Moving into the Edo Period, in about the year 1611 a climbing kiln (according to the Korean style of a kiln that is half above-ground) was built at the base of Kamaya.
-Products at this time were known as Tamba Ware, and mass production was possible in climbing kilns.
-Small pots such as pepper pots and oil pots as well as katakuri bowls came to be produced, and in the middle of the Edo Period the area started to produce a great variety of products, including tea utensils such as tea containers, pitchers and tea cups, as well as small sake bottles.
+Around the year 1611, a climbing kiln was built at the base of the kiln.
+The craft was known as Tamba ware at this time and mass production in climbing kilns was possible.
+Small pots such as pepper pots and oil pots as well as katakuri bowls* came to be produced.
+In the middle of the Edo period (1603-1868), the area started to produce a great variety of products, including tea utensils such as tea containers, pitchers and tea cups, as well as small sake bottles.

 General Production Process